vegidio/template-typescript/README.md

 ## 🗂 Directory Structure

-This project follows the directory stucture below:
+This project follows the directory structure below:

 ```
 [root]